• I am cleaning up the Cowsphere forum. If you are looking for something in the Cowsphere and can't find it please check in the celebritysphere.

-Kiwifarms Gossip Kiwifarms Down a Lot
+Kiwifarms Gossip & Slap Fights Kiwifarms Down a Lot

 No, Richard, it's 'Linux', not 'GNU/Linux'.
 The most important contributions that the FSF made to Linux were the creation of the GPL and the GCC compiler.
 Those are fine and inspired products.
 GCC is a monumental achievement and has earned you, RMS, and the Free Software Foundation countless kudos and much appreciation.